ReactiveCocoa/ReactiveSwift/README.md

 #### `Action`: a serialized worker with a preset action.
 When being invoked with an input, `Action` apply the input and the latest state to the preset action, and pushes the output to any interested parties.

-It is like an automatic vending machine — after choosing an option with coins inserted, the machine would process the order and eventually output your wanted snacks.
+It is like an automatic vending machine — after choosing an option with coins inserted, the machine would process the order and eventually output your wanted snack.
 Notice that the entire process is mutually exclusive — you cannot have the machine to serve two customers concurrently.

 ```swift
 // Purchase from the vending machine with a specific option.